ZacharyEspiritu/fgac/README.md

 For convenience, we provide a suggested evaluation flow for those who are looking to reproduce our results.

-### RLS
+### RLS (`unfilter-rls`)

+The `unfilter-rls` utility provides implementations of the attacks and benchmarks for the RLS section of the paper.
+It also has an built-in Google Compute Engine integration for spawning and orchestrating experiment VMs automatically.

 We have tested our RLS setup on fresh Linux (e.g. Debian 13, Ubuntu 24) operating systems.
+It also works on macOS.

+#### Setup (5 human-minutes)

-The easiest way to reproduce the RLS experiments is to have an account authenticated to Google Compute Engine.
-For convenience, we provide credentials for you to access a VM authenticated to our own Google Compute Engine instance (see the comment on HotCRP for details).
-SSH to that instance, then clone the
+The easiest way to reproduce the RLS experiments is to use `unfilter-rls`'s Google Compute Engine integration, which will use any local `gcloud` CLI credentials to automatically deploy and orchestrate experiment VMs for you.
+This requires Google Compute Engine credentials (and billing to pay for the VMs). **For convenience, we provide credentials for you to access a VM authenticated to our own Google Compute Engine instance (see the comment on HotCRP for details).** SSH to that instance, then clone the
 repo:

 ```bash